ArpitSinghal2804/Dojo/GitHub/Git/step1/text.md

-Create a .txt file and commit the file.
+1. Create a text file - file.txt
+2. Initialize Git
+3. Add the file in Staging
+4. Commit the file
-Check the status as well.
+5. Check the status

 <br>
 <details><summary>Solution</summary>